PranavMN06/First_Repo/README.md

 # Readme file
-hi thisnis my first repo
+hi this is my first repo